Key points about male fertility after childhood cancer

 Your healthcare team can talk with you about this in more detail.

-What are my options if my fertility has been affected after childhood cancer?
+Options if your fertility has been affected after childhood cancer

 There are options to help you become a dad.
 Your healthcare team can get you an appointment with a fertility clinic to talk about these in more detail.

 Make sure to use condoms - protect you and others from STDs.
-And, don't assume you will be infertile from your treatment!
+Don't assume you will be infertile from your treatment!

 Some rangatahi who have had cancer worry that their treatment may cause health problems in their own tamariki (children).
 There is no evidence that this is the case.
 Except for some rare inherited cancers, there is also no evidence that your child will have an increased risk of developing cancer.

-What if I had my sperm banked before treatment for childhood cancer?
+If you had sperm banked before treatment for childhood cancer

-If you had sperm banked before treatment, it is important to tell the sperm bank if your contact details change.
+If you had sperm banked before treatment, it's important to tell the sperm bank if your contact details change.
 They will contact you from time to time.
 If they have lost contact with you for 10 or more years, they may destroy your banked sperm.

 You can talk to your healthcare team about any of these issues in more detail.